mstksg/inCode/copy/entries/typed-sm-lc-1.md

 Surprise!
-That small detour to add records and sums to our language actually ended up being a smooth precursor to all of the techniques we will be using to solve variable binders.
+That small detour to add records and sums to our language actually ended up being a smooth precursor to all of the techniques we will be using to solve for variable binders.

-`ELambda` would therefore take a `Expr` with a free variable and turn it into an `Expr` of a function type.
+`ELambda` would therefore take an `Expr` with a free variable and turn it into an `Expr` of a function type.
 We also keep a `KnownSymbol` constraint for the name so that we can recover the name when we render the expression.